-Some children with SLCN may have difficulty with no obvious reason.
-Some of these children will progress fairly quickly with no long term impact.
-However some children will find speech and language development more difficult and progress is slower.
+However some young children with SLCN may have difficulties with no obvious cause.
+In this group of children, a significant proportion will progress fairly quickly with no long term impact.
+However some children will find speech and language development more difficult and we may consider a specific diagnosis.

 What might be hard for a child with SLCN?